iturdikulov/notes/Onlykey.md

 # Onlykey

-> OnlyKey was developed by a team of security experts and white hat hackers to
+> OnlyKey was developed by a team of [[Computer_security|security ]] experts and
-> stop malicious hackers.
-One thing hackers and malware on a computer cannot do
+> white hat hackers to stop malicious hackers.
+One thing hackers and malware on
-> is physically touch something.
+> a computer cannot do is physically touch something.
+>
 > In order to use OnlyKey to log in, physical touch is required.
 In order to
 > read a secure message, physical touch is required.
 >